TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 • First, apply the square feet formula, i.e., length x width: 101 in x 63 in = 6363 inch

-• Finally, divide it by 144 to get your total square feet: 6363/144 = 44.19 sq. ft.
+• Finally, divide it by 144 to get your total square feet: 6363/144 = 44.19 sq.
+Ft.

-For Square Room: It's much easier if you have a square room because a square-shaped space has the same length and width.
+It's much easier if you have a square room because a square-shaped space has the same length and width.

 Here's an example:

-• Let's say we have a square room with dimensions: of 120-inch x 120-inch
+• Let's say we have a square room with dimensions of 120-inch x 120-inch

-• Length x Width: 14400 inch
+• Length x Width: 120 in x 120 in = 14400 inch

-• Now, divide it by 144: 14400/144 = 100 sq. ft.
+• Now, divide it by 144: 14400/144 = 100 sq.
+Ft

-For Round Room: Measuring round rooms can be a little challenging.
-To calculate the radius, divide the entire length in inches by two.
 Your computations will be simplified if you round up to the nearest whole number.
 The radius is then multiplied by pi – or 3.14.
-To calculate your total in square feet, round it up to the next decimal point once more.

 Here's an example: